 The Federal Community of Practice on Crowdsourcing and Citizen Science (FedCCS) works across the government to share lessons learned and develop best practices for designing, implementing, and evaluating crowdsourcing and citizen science initiatives.

-Anyone with a .gov or .mil email address can join our community by emailing the listserv email@example.com.
-The email message should have no subject and the body should say “subscribe FCPCCS”.
-Be sure to remove your signature from the body of the email, so that the message remains blank.
+Any federal employee or affiliate (e.g., contractors on federal teams) can join our community by emailing the listserv: firstname.lastname@example.org.
+The email should have nothing in the subject line, but should have “subscribe FCPCCS” in the body of the message.
+Note: Be sure to remove your signature from the body of the email so that the rest of the message remains blank.

 The FedCCS Co-Chairs are: